Skip to main content

 Indicates an NTC fault responsible for measuring the temperature of the water in the machine.
 This can cause a range of issues.

 E06 Distribute the clothes evenly in the machine, checking not to overload it.
-If the issue persists, contact us about our Repair & Care option.
+If the issue persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Indicates an unbalanced load.